yunimoo/elichika/README.md

         - This will automatically use whatever the address the client reach `elichika` with as the CDN server.
         - Aside from that, you can also just use the address like normal.
         - You should look into this if you want to further develop the game/server, as doing so might require redownloading things a lot.
+    - You can also use other CDNs, but keep in mind that there are some requirements that need to be met, otherwise some download will result in errors.

 - Resource config:

     - The config of how the resources work on the server.